nspcc-dev/neo-go/docs/notary.md

    - A contract-based witness should have `Invocation` script that pushes arguments on stack (it may be empty) and empty `Verification` script.
 If multiple notary requests provide different `Invocation` scripts, the first one will be used to construct contract-based witness.
+If non-empty `Invocation` script is specified then it will be taken into account during network fee calculation.
+     In case of an empty `Invocation` script, its parameters will be guessed from the contract's `verify` signature during network fee calculation.
-   - A **Notary contract witness** (which is also a contract-based witness) should have empty `Verification` script. `Invocation` script should be of the form [opcode.PUSHDATA1, 64, make([]byte, 64)...], i.e. to be a placeholder for a notary contract signature.
+   - A **Notary contract witness** (which is also a contract-based witness) should have empty `Verification` script. `Invocation` script should be either empty (allowed for main transaction and forbidden for fallback transaction) or of the form [opcode.PUSHDATA1, 64, make([]byte, 64)...] (allowed for main transaction and required for fallback transaction by the Notary subsystem to pass verification), i.e. to be a placeholder for a notary contract signature.
+     Both ways are OK for network fee calculation.
    - A standard signature witness must have regular `Verification` script filled even if the `Invocation` script is to be collected from other notary requests.